-In 1993, TMT incorporated as an independent, nonprofit organization and helped select our area’s quality of life indicators, asking “What matters most?” to nearly a 4,000 stakeholders.
-In the fall of 1994, TMT issued a prototype of the Indicators Report, which became the benchmark for our future efforts, reporting on the original 66 indicators.
+1993 — TMT incorporated as an independent, nonprofit and helped select our area’s first quality of life indicators, asking “What matters most?” to nearly a 4,000 stakeholders.

-In 1997, TMT published its first Quality of Life In The Truckee Meadows: A Report To The Community, and in 1998, this report was used in the region-wide visioning process now known as “One Region.
+1997 — TMT published its first Quality of Life In The Truckee Meadows: A Report To The Community, and in 1998, this report was used in the region-wide visioning process now known as “One Region.
 One Vision.”
-TMT continued to publish a biennial community well-being report through 2005.
-[Because the indicators are used to track changes (improvement and decline) over time, TMT’s community wellbeing reports are now periodic, but TMT continues to publish an annual report to the community summarizing indicator trends.]
+TMT continues to publish annual reports to the community summarizing indicator trends.

-In 2000, TMT surveyed the community and reduced its 66 indictors by collapsing 30 indicators into 6 quality of life categories that resonated with businesses and citizens.
+2000 — TMT surveyed the community and reduced the 66 indictors by collapsing 30 into 6 quality of life categories that resonated with businesses and citizens.